Marvin Bagley III: College career

-Bagley made his Duke debut on November 10, 2017, recording 25 points and 10 rebounds in a win over Elon University.
+Bagley made his Duke debut on November 10, 2017, recording 25 points and 10 rebounds in a win over Elon.
 On November 13, 2017, Bagley was named ACC rookie of the week.
-On November 24, Bagley scored 34 points and made a freshman record 15 rebounds for Duke as they defeated the Texas Longhorns 85–78 in overtime.
-He tied the freshman record for rebounds in the next game 4 days later and scored 30 points in an 87–84 win over the Florida Gators, It was the first time a Duke player did so since the 1960s.
+On November 24, Bagley scored 34 points and made a freshman record 15 rebounds for Duke as they defeated Texas 85–78 in overtime.
+He tied the freshman record for rebounds in the next game four days later and scored 30 points in an 87–84 win over Florida, It was the first time a Duke player did so since the 1960s.
 On November 29, 2017, Bagley tallied 23 points and 10 rebounds in a 91–81 victory against Indiana.
-On December 30, Bagley recorded 32 points and a record 21 rebounds in a 100–93 win over the Florida State Seminoles.
+On December 30, Bagley recorded 32 points and a record 21 rebounds in a 100–93 win over Florida State.
 On December 4, 2017, Bagley earned ACC rookie of the week honors for the third time.
-With 30 points and 11 rebounds in an 89–71 win over the Wake Forest Demon Deacons on January 13, 2018, he became the ACC's record holder for most 30 point, 10 rebound double-doubles in a season.
+With 30 points and 11 rebounds in an 89–71 win over Wake Forest on January 13, 2018, he became the ACC's record holder for most 30-point, 10-rebound double-doubles in a season.
 On January 15, 2018, Bagley earned his fifth ACC rookie of the week honor.
-On March 3, 2018, Marvin scored 21 points and 15 rebounds in a 74–64 win over rival North Carolina.
+On March 3, 2018, he scored 21 points and 15 rebounds in a 74–64 win over Duke rival North Carolina.

 At the end of the regular season, Bagley was named both the ACC's Rookie of the Year and Player of the Year, as well as a member of the All-ACC first team.
 He was also named a consensus member of the All-American First-Team by multiple organizations.
-In addition to that, Bagley joined Deandre Ayton and Trae Young as the most freshmen players to join the consensus All-American First-Team in a season.
+In addition to that, Bagley joined Deandre Ayton and Trae Young as the most freshmen players to join the consensus All-American First Team in a season.

 Following Duke's loss in the 2018 NCAA men's basketball tournament, Bagley announced his intention to forgo his final three seasons of collegiate eligibility and declare for the 2018 NBA draft.